Our Team

 Nick Smailes

-In 2015 Nick set up the Energy Systems Catapult on behalf of UK Government.
+Prior to this, 2015 Nick set up the Energy Systems Catapult on behalf of UK Government.
 He was an Executive Director there for 5 years, helping to build it into a £20m, 200 staff organisation.
-His achievements included enabling the Catapult to leverage and acquire the Energy Technologies Institute’s 10 year legacy including its Strategic Analysis capabilities and the Smart Systems and Heat Programme and also supporting the origination of the Industrial Strategy PFER programme.
+His achievements included enabling the Catapult to leverage and acquire the Energy Technologies Institute’s 10-year legacy including its Strategic Analysis capabilities and the Smart Systems and Heat Programme and also supporting the origination of the Industrial Strategy PFER programme.

 In 2008 Nick co-founded and was CEO of PowerOasis Ltd, a spin-out from Motorola.
 PowerOasis developed energy solutions for telecoms networks in parts of the works where the electricity grid is unreliable or unavailable.
 Nick built the company into a micro multinational with business in Asia, Africa, Europe and the US before exiting after securing a large round of venture capital investment to further grow the company.